pranavvajgl-hub/Streaming-platforms-migrate/README.md

 This Python script allows you to migrate your playlists between Spotify and YouTube Music using API.

+This script was created due to the difference in playback quality between platforms.

 ## Features

 * Migrates playlists from Spotify to YouTube Music.